 Two DFIs in our non-sovereign assessment received score penalties as a result of their databases being significantly out of date.
 In each case, half of their total points received for project-level indicators were deducted, in line with our methodology.
 BII received a penalty as, at the time of the second assessment, there were only three direct investments for 2021 disclosed on their data portal.
-IFU also received a penalty as, at the point of the second assessment, there were no projects disclosed from 2021 and the database had a last update date of 31 December 2020.
+IFU also received a penalty as, at the point of the second assessment, there were a penalty as at the point of the second assessment, there were a penalty as at the point of the second assessment, there were no projects disclosed from 2021 and the database had a last update date of 31 December 2020.